trambarhq/relaks-hacker-news-example/README.md

 ## Omitting Bluebird

 Bluebird is a very handy tool.
 The library is fairly large through.
-While size is not an issue for a working demo, eventually we might want to slim down the app and omit Bluebird.
+While size is not an issue for a working demo, eventually we might want to slim down the front-end and omit Bluebird.

 The following is a version of `StoryList`'s renderAsync() method without Bluebird or Lodash: